sasta-kro/automated-content-farm/README.md

 An end-to-end **Algorithmic Media Engine** engineered to autonomously produce viral short-form video content tailored for the Thai demographic.

-This project is not a simple automation script; it is a **production-grade distributed pipeline** that orchestrates Large Language Models (LLMs), Neural Text-to-Speech, Phonetic Alignment engines, and complex programmatic video compositing.
+This project is not just a simple automation script, it is a **production-grade distributed pipeline** that orchestrates Large Language Models (LLMs), Neural Text-to-Speech, Phonetic Alignment engines, and complex programmatic video compositing.
 It solves high-barrier engineering challenges regarding **non-Latin script rendering**, **audio signal processing**, and **algorithmic anti-fingerprinting**.

 ---